Features

 Discover before querying

-Use labels, properties, ontology, or the query-builder prompt so the agent works against the real project shape.
+Use labels, properties, schema, or the query-builder prompt so the agent works against the real project shape.

 03